Zentiva: History of Zentiva

-The roots of the Czech pharmaceutical company date back to 1488 with the Black Eagle Pharmacy (“U Černého Orla”) located in the Prague city center: Malá Strana.
-In 1857 pharmacy was bought by Benjamin & Karel Fragner (1824-1886).
-His expansion plans were started by his son Dr. Karel Fragner (1861-1926) and further expanded by Dr.Ing.
+The roots of the Czech pharmaceutical company date back to 1488 with At the Black Eagle's pharmacy (“U Černého Orla”) located in the Prague city center: Malá Strana.
+In 1857 the pharmacy was bought by Benjamin & Karel Fragner (1824-1886).
+His expansion plans were started by his son Dr. Karel Fragner (1861-1926) and further expanded by Dr. Ing.
 Jiří Fragner (1900-1977).
 He, together with his brother, an architect Jaroslav Fragner, built and designed a new modern pharmaceutical factory in Dolní Měcholupy, which is now a part of Prague.
 Today Zentiva's headquarters are located on the original factory premises.

-The factory “Benjamin Fragner” started to produced medicines in August 1930.
+The factory “Benjamin Fragner” started to produce medicines in August 1930.
 Its profitability was set upon a solid bedrock of active substances, with which intensive Research and Development started.
-During World War II, after Czech universities were shut down following German-occupation, the Fragner factory became a refuge for many notable specialists.
+During World War II, after Czech universities were shut down following Nazi-occupation, the Fragner factory became a refuge for many notable specialists.
 For example, one of the first successful isolation of penicillin (BF Mykoin 510) was achieved on this site.

-In 1946 the company is nationalised by the Czech government and the factory and the pharmacy are split apart.
+In 1946, the company is nationalised by the Czech government and the factory and the pharmacy are split apart.
 The factory became part of SPOFA (United Pharmaceutical Enterprises) employing 750.
 It was the leading pharmaceutical site in post-war Czechoslovakia.
 In the early sixties, to satisfy the demand of growing need of dosage forms, the question of upgrading the site to further increase the manufactured amounts was raised.
 The upgrade was completed in 1979 and led to the construction of new modern production facilities.

-Starting in 1989 the company went through a series of significant organisational and ownership changes.
-In 1993, the company's name is changed from Léčiva a.s. to Zentiva k.s.
-Later in 1998, Zentiva's management acquires a majority of shares and establishes a new focus on branded generic medicines.
+Starting with the Velvet Revolution in 1989 the company went through a series of significant organisational and ownership changes.
+In 1993, the company's name was changed from Léčiva a.s. to Zentiva k.s.
+Later in 1998, Zentiva's management acquired a majority of shares and established a new focus on branded generic medicines.
 In 2003 a new corporate brand name was introduced: Zentiva CZ s.r.o..
 In the same year, the leading pharmaceutical company from Slovakia (Slovakofarma) was added to Zentiva portfolio.
 In 2004, Zentiva is listed at the Prague and London Stock Exchanges.
 Zentiva also expanded to Poland and Russia and other markets of central and eastern Europe.
 Later in 2005: Sicomed (leading generic company in Romania nowadays Zentiva SA) was acquired and added to Zentiva portfolio.

-In the beginning of 2007 Zentiva increased its activity in Hungary and acquired Eczacibaşi Generic Pharmaceuticals (leading Turkish manufacturer).
+In the beginning of 2007, Zentiva increased its activity in Hungary and acquired Eczacibaşi Generic Pharmaceuticals (leading Turkish manufacturer).
 The year 2008 marked the acquisition of Zentiva by the French holding Sanofi and decided to make it its European generics platform.
 Zentiva became then part of the Sanofi Generics Franchise.